Harsh is a SQL DBA having experience of over 13 years. He has worked on most technologies related to SQL Server. He loves politics , reading

-Introducing ggplot2 package
+Introducing ggplot2 Package

-One of the most important aspects of data analytics is visualization of the data.
+One of the most important aspects of data analytics is the visualization of the data.
 Visualization is probably the most powerful aspect that allows you view your data from different angles.
 It also allows you to put your conclusions across the board very powerfully.
 An image is worth a thousand words.

 R has thousands of different packages that can do variety of tasks. ggplot2 is one such package which is designed for creating and displaying plots.

 So in this article, I am going to show how we can construct a plot using ggplot2 in R from scratch.
 I am going to start with a blank plot and then add elements to it to build some basic plots.